Spirit of Amalek Reincarnated

 These incidents are a startling reminder that anti-Semitism is alive and active in the 21st century.

-While there is no end to discourse about the geopolitical and societal factors, today’s text may offer a little discussed and mostly ignored perspective:
+While there is no end to discourse about the geopolitical and societal factors, biblical history offers a little discussed and mostly ignored perspective:

-“Remember what Amalek did to you [Israel] on the way as you were coming out of Egypt, how he met you on the way and attacked your rear ranks, all the stragglers at your rear, when you were tired and weary; and he did not fear God.”
+“Remember what Amalek did to you [Israel] on the way as you were coming out of Egypt, how he met you on the way and attacked your rear ranks, all the stragglers at your rear, when you were tired and weary; and he did not fear God” (Deut.
+25:17-18).

 The old new trend of viewing the Bible as allegory robs Christendom of a practical reading of the text.
 If on the other hand, you are willing to allow for a literal grammatical hermeneutic, the context offers a foundational perspective of an ingrained and ancient attitude.